reubenson/reubenson.github.io/src/demos/poem-1.md

   dawn comes whispering

-  comes down from
+  streaming down from

-  the trees
+  the trees under humming

+  sky of cerulean perfume

   <br/>

+  earth drunk on petrichor

+  rises & wafts

   you walk so lightly